 What is Component Testing?

-Component testing is one of the testing technique in which the testing is performed on each individual component separately without integrating with other components.
-It's also referred to as Module Testing when it is viewed from an architecture perspective.
+Component testing is defined as a software testing type, in which the testing is performed on each individual component separately without integrating with other components.
+It’s also referred to as Module Testing when it is viewed from an architecture perspective.
 Component Testing is also referred to as Unit Testing, Program Testing or Module Testing.

 It’s one of most frequent black box testing types which is performed by QA Team.

 As per the below diagram, there will be a test strategy and test plan for component testing.
 Where each and every part of the software or application is considered individually.
 For each of this component a Test Scenario will be defined, which will be further brought down into a High Level Test Cases -> Low Level detailed Test Cases with Prerequisites.